exist2021/tft/content/pages/First Impressions of Tana Inc.md

 ## Workspaces

-You can have multiple workspaces, so there is no clarity.
+You can have multiple workspaces, so there is no chaos.
 That is the only hierarchy in tana, all else will get populated below the workspace.

 ## Multiple Views